50054-cdpa/notes/docs/memory_management.md

 \end{array}
 $$

 When type checking a function declaration, we extend the type environemnt with the function's type assignment and its argument type assignment, then type check the body.
-The additional requirement is that the resulting environment must be exactly the same as $\Gamma$ to maintain linearility.
+The additional requirement is that the resulting environment must be exactly the same as $\Gamma\oplus(f:T_1 \rightarrow T_2)$ to maintain linearity.

 In $(\tt ltPRog)$, we type check the function declaration idependently and then type chek the main statement sequence left to right.